 With that in mind, I’ve tried to make the site as easy to use as possible.

 If you’re short on time and prefer a quick overview of the check-in process, visit the Check-in Quick Guide.
 You can print this one-page tool as an easy reference for yourself and others.
-The online version has links to the text in case you want to explore any aspect in greater detail.
+The online version has links to the corresponding text if you want to explore an aspect in greater detail.

 The Question Archive is a comprehensive list of check-in questions, and the place to go to select one for your meeting.
 The archive is organized into two broad categories: Questions for Connecting, and Questions for Working.
 I also include an annotated list of my personal favorite check-in questions.

 - What explains what a check-in is.

 - Why explores why check-ins are a powerful practice for engendering collaboration, and helps you determine your purpose for any specific check-in.

 - When helps you decide when it makes sense to use a check-in for your meeting.

 - How provides detailed instructions on how to facilitate check-ins, as well as guidance about how to select an effective question (including outlining the characteristics of effective questions).
 Check-outs are also considered here.

 The Frequently Asked Questions section has answers to the most common questions people ask me about check-ins.

 The Check-in Examples section is comprised of 10 stories of how check-ins were used in various settings, detailing the audience, the context, the leaders’ objectives, the questions they selected, and the results.
 This will give you a feel for how the practice can be used in different settings and to accomplish a range of goals.
 A final example examines why a check-in underperformed.